vikrambhat2/RAG-Implementation-with-ConversationUI/RAG Implementation Notebook/readme.md

 `Implement RAG using Llama 3.2.ipynb` notebook implements a Conversational Retrieval-Augmented Generation (RAG) application using Ollama and the Llama 3.2 model.
 The application allows for efficient document loading, splitting, embedding, and conversation management.
 Below are detailed descriptions of the key functions and installation instructions for Ollama.

-## Function Summaries

-### 1. `prepare_and_split_docs`
-This function loads PDF documents from the specified directory and splits them into manageable chunks.
-It utilizes the `DirectoryLoader` to fetch PDFs and employs the `RecursiveCharacterTextSplitter` to create text passages of a specified size, ensuring metadata is preserved.
-The resulting split documents facilitate efficient processing for retrieval and response generation.

-### 2. `ingest_into_vectordb`
-This function takes the split documents and ingests them into a vector database using embeddings.
-It utilizes the `HuggingFaceEmbeddings` class to create embeddings from the documents and stores them in a FAISS vector store.
-The database is saved locally for efficient retrieval in subsequent queries.

-### 3. `get_conversation_chain`
-This function sets up the conversation chain, integrating the Ollama model to process user queries and retrieve relevant document context.
-It establishes a history-aware retriever using the specified chat prompt and creates a retrieval chain for answering questions based on the document context.
-The function maintains chat history for contextually aware responses.

-### 4. `calculate_similarity_score`
-This function computes the similarity score between a generated answer and the provided context documents.
-It employs the `SentenceTransformer` to encode both the answer and context documents, then calculates cosine similarities to determine the most relevant context.
-The maximum similarity score is returned for evaluation.

 ## Installation Instructions for Ollama and Llama 3.2